PossibilityResult/Decentralized-Auctions/README.md

 # Decentralized-Auctions

-Simulations for Towards 'Censorship Proof Auctions'
+Simulations for "Censorship Resistance in On-Chain Auctions"